Abathargh/shimmer-listener/README.md

 For now, there's only support for the BluetoothMasterTest app for Master-mode motes.
-For what concerns Slave-mode motes, you can use strings identifying the particular app in the initialization process to make the library understand which protocol to use to interpret and unpack the incoming data.
+For what concerns Slave-mode motes, you can use strings identifying the particular app in the initialization process to make the library understand which protocol should be used to interpret and unpack the incoming data.

 The received data can be handled via a data processing function that has to be passed at init time, where you define what to do with each instance of incoming data.